By Cary Bennett – (Roswell, GA)

 The Tranquilo is a bright red sailboat, approximately 40 ft. long, and is another sailboat built in Holland and sailed to Aruba by her owner.
 The captain of the Tranquilo, Anthony, grew up in Aruba and lives right across from the parking area of Mangel Halto.
 Anthony grew up in and around the waters of Spanish Lagoon, which is the area that contains Mangel Halto.
 His father originally sailed the Tranquilo, and now Anthony and his little buddy, Buster, a Jack Russell terrier who is totally comfortable on board the sailboat as well as the zodiac skiff.

 The Tranquilo sails from the marina across from the Renaissance in downtown Oranjestad.
 From there, you sail south past the Renaissance private island area and continue south into the waters of Spanish Lagoon.
-Just south of the Renaissance private area, there is a Frigate bird rookery, where there are dozens of Frigates nesting and roosting in the trees on the barrier island, and there are dozens of them wheeling in the air over the rookery!
-I have never seen a Frigate rookery before and it was really neat!
+Just south of the Renaissance private area, there is a frigate bird rookery, where there are dozens of frigates nesting and roosting in the trees on the barrier island, and there are dozens of them wheeling in the air over the rookery!
+I have never seen a frigate rookery before and it was really neat!

 The sail down the lagoon takes an hour to reach the mooring adjacent to the private dock area where you snorkel.
 The water in this area is just stunningly beautiful!
 After Captain Anthony and crew gets the boat moored, they give you some information and instructions and you spend an hour snorkeling the inside area of the barrier reef.

 After about an hour of snorkeling, we climbed out onto the dock on the island, then into the zodiac skiff.
 Captain Anthony took us out to the outer wall of the reef through a narrow channel in the reef.
 Once on the outside, deeper area, we did a drift snorkel behind the zodiac along the reef wall.
 The depth on this side averages 15 – 20 feet, so, it was great snorkeling depth.
-A bit further out from the island area, the reef slopes away to a depth of 50-60 feet and is really neat to swim over and just enjoy the deep blue color of the water in that area.
+A bit farther out from the island area, the reef slopes away to a depth of 50-60 feet and is really neat to swim over and just enjoy the deep blue color of the water in that area.

 Captain Anthony trolled slowly in the zodiac and we just followed behind the boat, keeping it in view.
-But, honestly, there wasn’t much need to look up, as Buster gets really excited and yaps at the schools of Yellowtail beneath the boat, and you can hear him, so, you know that you are on course.
+But, honestly, there wasn’t much need to look up, as Buster gets really excited and yaps at the schools of yellowtail beneath the boat, and you can hear him, so, you know that you are on course.
 Again, the reef in this area is really beautiful and healthy with abundant schools of fish and marine life.
 One note on this drift, because it is on the outside, it does tend to have a bit of swell, so, if you get seasick easily, you might want to take some Bonine or something beforehand.
 We thoroughly enjoyed this trip and I was sorry to have to get back in the boat!

 After all of the snorkeling, once everyone is settled back on board the Tranquilo, the crew serves you a delicious lunch of homemade (Anthony’s mother’s) Dutch Pea Soup and sandwiches.
 It was a yummy lunch and filled the tummy nicely after two hours of snorkeling.